 Dark fibre is a term that we’ve all been hearing lately, but what does it mean?
 What is ‘dark fibre’?
 Simply put, dark fibre refers to fibre optic cables (for a leased line, for example) that have been laid, but which aren’t transferring data.
 There’s no light passing through the cable, so it is, quite literally, dark.
 It’s similar, in a way, to ‘HD ready’ televisions; even if you don’t yet want or need HD programming, you have the technology available to make use of high definition if you decide to change your mind in the future.

 Why Do Dark Fibre Networks Exist?

 Fibre leased lines are still a relatively new concept, which means that availability can be a concern for businesses.
 Businesses are able to have a leased line cable installed, but unless there is already an existing network, there can be some construction costs — and a fair amount of time — involved in the process.
-With demand for leased lines increasing, we’re starting to be a little more proactive, and if a fibre optic cable needs to be laid, it is likely that a second cable with be laid simultaneously where possible, for use in the future.
-This minimises the work involved, and can help to reduce costs, too.
+With demand for leased lines increasing, we’re starting to be a little more proactive, and if a fibre optic cable needs to be laid, it is likely that a second cable with being laid simultaneously where possible, for use in the future.
+This minimises the work involved and can help to reduce costs, too.

 What’s the Plan for Dark Fibre?